 Who can apply?
 K-12 teachers or other educators and organizers of educational programs

 What are the grant-funding levels?
 The amount of funding available in any year is set by the ESA Education and Outreach Committee.
 The same scoring rubric is used for reviewing all applications.
-The four levels for grant applications are:
+The three levels for grant applications are: